james-allan-lloyd/belly/docs/user-guide.md

 ## Tags, Widgets & Content

 As I said `eml` consists of tags with attributes.
-Everything between the open-closing tag pair (`<span>...</span>`) becomes the children of this tag.
-The tag also may have no children at all, the self-closing tag used in this case: `<button/>`.
-Every tag may have this kind of child:
+Everything between a open-closing tag pair (`<span>...</span>`) becomes the children of the tag.
+A tag may also have no children at all, and a self-closing tag can be used in this case: `<button/>`.
+Tags may have a few different kinds of child:

 - other tags: `<span><button/></span>`
 - string literals: `<span>"Hello world!"</span>`
 - rust blocks: `<span>{ some_content() }</span>`

-Rust block can be any expression that returns `impl IntoContent`. `String` implements the `IntoContent` trait for example, as well as `Vec<Entity>` does.
+Rust block can be any expression that returns `impl IntoContent`. `String` implements the `IntoContent` trait for example, as well as `Vec<Entity>`.
 Some other types provide this implementation too, `binds`, for example, I'll talk about this later.

-As I mentioned earlier, almost every tag meant to be `Widget`it produces one or more entities with their own set of components, styles, and states.
-I will talk about widgets all the time.
-Later I'll introduce to you non-widget tags & some templating features of `belly` but for now, let's focus on widgets and styling features.
+As I mentioned earlier, almost every tag meant to be `Widget` produces one or more entities with their own set of components, styles, and states.
+Most of this guide I will be referring to Widgets, but later I'll introduce to you non-widget tags & some templating features of `belly`.
+For now though, let's focus on widgets and styling features.

 ## Styling